|Zimbabwe is open for tourism. We look forward to welcoming you!|

 Another activity is the 'pump run'.
 This is a full day activity, where you will visit all the water pumps in the area that Camelthorn service, join in and help deliver fuel to these diesel pumps and do your bit for the conservation of Hwange’s wildlife.
 Then there is Stoffies hide - a container sunk into the ground in front of a very active waterhole.
 This outstanding experience offers toe level viewing of massive elephants only a few meters away.

-From March 1st 2018, horse-riding safaris will be offered at Bomani and Camelthorn, although not included in the inclusive rates.
+Since March 1st 2019, horse-riding safaris are now offered at Bomani and Camelthorn, although not included in the inclusive rates.
 Daily horse rides for beginners to experts incorporate bush experiences and even cultural activities:

 • Beginner Bush Experience - approximately 1 hour for beginners and novice riders